-How to frame and test an evolutionary hypothesis about a disease.
+How to frame and test evolutionary hypotheses about a disease Two page version

-Diseases are not traits shaped by selection so they do not have direct evolutionary explanations.
-But traits that make a species vulnerable to disease need evolutionary explanation, and several may be needed!
+Diseases do not have direct evolutionary explanations, but traits that make a species vulnerable to disease need evolutionary explanations, and several may be needed.

-Evolutionary Medicine Needs Engineering Expertise an article for NAE Perspectives about using control theory to understand disease.
+Evolutionary Medicine Needs Engineering Expertise a 2021 article for NAE Perspectives about control theory & disease.

 Podcast Varför mår vi så dåligt? (in English) with the Stockholm psychiatrist/author/podcaster Åsa Nilsonne about evolution and desire.